intermine/im-docs/docs/support/upgrade.rst

    * I asked InterPro to fix but they said no. Maybe you could ask too?

 5. If your data source has a post-process, you'll have to add that dependency manually.
 We couldn't figure out a way to do that via the upgrade script.
 6. Previously the data model was merged for all sources then validated.
 Since each source is in its own JAR now, the data model for each data source is self-contained.
 Therefore if you reference a class in your data parser, it must be present it that source's additions file.
+Alternatively you can use the `extraAdditionsFile` (see previous section).

 Please see :doc:`Gradle Quick Start </system-requirements/software/gradle/index>` for details on Gradle and common Gradle commands and :doc:`Gradle FAQs </system-requirements/software/gradle/FAQs>` for help with common questions and errors.